oracle/weblogic-kubernetes-operator/docs-source/content/userguide/istio/istio.md

 #### Creating a domain with Istio support

 You can configure your domains to run with Istio automatic sidecar injection enabled.
-Before creating your domain, create the namespace you wish to run the domain in, and label it for automatic injection.
+Before creating your domain, create the namespace in which you want to run the operator and label it for automatic injection.

 ```